averyestopinal/module3-ml-pipeline/README.md

 python app/app.py
 '''
 Copy URL from terminal into browser to ensure the app is functioning locally.

+To train the model:
+'''
+python train.py
+'''
+Ensure artifacts/model.joblib was built

 # Notes / Gotchas
 - config.yaml may include data.input_columns — if present the server will require/expect those columns and reindex incoming payloads automatically.